Tender Evaluation Criteria and Tender Evaluation Methodology

 Tender Evaluation Criteria

 PQQs and tenders will often include a guide on how they are marked.
-Below is an example tender evaluation criteria or matrix:
+Below is an example tender evaluation criteria or matrix.
+It shows a tender evaluation using weighted criteria:

 They all look different and criteria differs depending on each customer’s needs.
 The scoring can range from simple percentage splits to complex weighting systems.
 But the basic principles of tender evaluation criteria remain the same.